shabnamt/jointMultitaskEmo/README.md

 We also provide the multi-task model with no auxiliary layer in jmte_with_no_aux.py, this version has no auxiliary layer and can be used with any genre.

 - Input training files: training_text.txt, training_label.txt, and training_clause.txt
 -- We provide a sample of how your input text, label, and clause model should be formated.
-Numeric labels are stand for:
+Numeric labels are as follows:
-     0: anger
+     0: anger,
-	 1: anticipation
+	 1: anticipation,
-     2: disgust
+     2: disgust,
-     3: fear
+     3: fear,
-     4: joy
+     4: joy,
-     5: sadness
+     5: sadness,
-     6: surprise
+     6: surprise,
      7: trust

 - Input test files: test_text.txt, test_label_.txt, test_clause.txt; numeric labels are the same.